Buying a second home? Take a look at our list of things to consider first!

 If your plan is to flip or rent out your second house, be prepared to face disappointment, and financial pains, in case things don’t work out as quickly as you’d like.
 Each day an investment property remains unoccupied means money lost.
-Fixing up a home is a costly process, especially because it must be down quickly to ensure a quick turnaround.
-Investors usually spend a significant amount of time on the details necessary to redo a home, which will result in a large loss of money upfront – a scary notion considering there’s no promise of return in the short term.
+Fixing up a home is a costly process, especially because it must be done quickly to ensure a quick turnaround.
+Investors usually spend a significant amount of time on the details necessary to redo a home, which will result in a large loss of money upfront – a scary thought considering there’s no promise of return in the short term.

 Being a landlord is tough work

 Among the things you should prepare for if your plan is to rent out your home is taking on the role and responsibilities of a landlord.
 Seeking out tenants, preparing lease agreements, and managing the property are all things that come with the job.
 Your tenants may not always play by the rules (or possess common sense), meaning you should always prepare for the worst… financially and otherwise.